The academy for Valencian that the PP opened and now Vox would like to close

 3 min

-ValenciaIt was born to end the linguistic conflict despite the skepticism of many university and secessionist sectors; it has coexisted with constant criticism from the People's Party, and now it survives the virulent attacks of Vox thanks to the shield granted by the Statute of Autonomy, but with the fear of being economically suffocated (both conservative parties have announced that in 2026 they will again cut its budget by 25%).
-The creation of the Valencian Academy of Language (AVL), which turns 25 this year, is one of the few cases in which Valencian society has been able to weave consensus in recent years.
-It is also, however, an example of the many challenges it faces, such as achieving the survival of the institution and, above all, preventing the disappearance of the language.
+ValenciaIt was born to end the linguistic conflict despite the skepticism of many university and secessionist sectors; it has coexisted with constant criticism from the People's Party, and now survives the virulent attacks of Vox thanks to the shield granted by the Statute of Autonomy, but with the fear of being financially suffocated (both conservative parties have announced that in 2026 they will again cut its budget by 25%).
+The creation of the Valencian Academy of the Language (AVL), which turns 25 this year, is one of the few cases in which Valencian society has been able to weave consensus in recent years.
+It is also, however, an example of the many challenges it faces, such as achieving the survival of the institution and, above all, avoiding the disappearance of the language.

-But achieving statutory protection –which now prevents PP and Vox from closing the AVL without the favorable vote of progressive parties– was not easy.
-Before that, the organization had to overcome the coercion of the executive of former president Francisco Camps, who in 2004 sent the then Minister of Culture, Alejandro Font de Mora, to a plenary session of the body to read a statement in which he threatened legal action against the institution if it expressed an opinion on the name of the language.
+But reaching statutory protection –which now prevents PP and Vox from closing the AVL without the favorable vote of progressive parties– was not easy.
+Before that, the body had to overcome the coercion of the executive of former president Francisco Camps, who in 2004 sent the then Minister of Culture, Alejandro Font de Mora, to a plenary session of the entity to read a statement in which he threatened legal action against the institution if it expressed an opinion on the name of the language.
 The intimidation attempts failed and, a year later, the academics proposed the use of the Catalan-Valencian designation.
-The decision strengthened the organization, which garnered the support of Valencianist sectors and the transformative left, who until then had distrusted the AVL because it included originally secessionist groups.
-That firmness was also key because, nine years later, the Academy approved a definition of the language that defended the historical designation of Valencian, but at the same time recognized the unity of Catalan.
+The decision strengthened the body, which garnered the support of Valencianist sectors and the transformative left, who until then had distrusted the AVL because it included originally secessionist groups.
+That firmness was also key because, nine years later, the Academy approved a definition of the language that defended the historical designation of Valencian, but at the same time, recognized the unity of Catalan.
 "The PP creates the institution [with the PSPV], but then attacks it when it has demographic needs.
 For them, language is a bargaining chip," summarizes Castillo.

 Promoting its use, the great pending challenge